ldmweb/SQA_final_assignment/DOC.md

 The `Cover` column represents the percentage of code tested in the file

-The `Missing` column represents the percentage of code NOT tested in the file
+The `Missing` column represents the line number of the NOT tested code in the file

 For a nicer presentation, and to get annotated HTML listings detailing missed lines, use the following command :